Wrimo/postgres_interfacer/README.md

 # Limitations
 - Only `text`, `integer`, `numeric`, and `boolean` types are supported.
 Defining what C++ type a Postgresql type should be mapped can be added to `convertDataType` in `code_gen.cpp`.
-- Only supports stored procedures that returns rows of tables.
-Joins or other derived data is not yet supported.